Interactions-Nexus/Nexus-Wiki/fundamentals/intro-to-nexus.md

 ## What is Nexus?

 **Nexus (NXS)** is the native cryptocurrency of Nexus network.
-Nexus has free simple transactions due to its design.
+Nexus has free, simple transactions due to its design.
 The purpose of NXS is to allow for appropriate gamification of the network, which ensures that the active participants are compensated for the stake and time spent securing the network.
 Fees for various operations also prevent malicious participants from intentionally clogging the network by requesting infinite micro transactions (spamming / DDOS) and name squatting.

 NXS is created by the protocol as compensation for miners and stakers for providing computational resources and securing the network.
 Thus the gamification ensures the network participants verify and execute transaction requests and provide computational resources to the network and upgrade them when needed.

 Any participant who broadcasts a contract execution request must also offer some amount of NXS to the network as a fee.
-This fee will be awarded to whoever eventually does the work of verifying the transaction, executing it, committing it to the blockchain, and broadcasting it to the network.
+This fee will be awarded to whoever eventually does the work of verifying the transaction, executing it, commiting it to the blockchain, and broadcasting it to the network.

-Developers can build decentralised applications (dapps) using the REST API, Augmented contracts .
-NXS allows users to use the network for a lot of things like creating tokens, assets, tokenising assets, namespaces, supply chain solutions.
+Developers can build decentralized applications (dapps) using the REST API, Augmented contracts.
+NXS allows users to use the network for a lot of things like creating tokens, assets, tokenizing assets, namespaces, and supply chain solutions.

 ## Minting NXS

 Minting is the process in which new NXS gets created on the ledger.
 The underlying protocol can only create the new NXS.
-The protocol was designed with a max of 78 million NXS for 10 years, and after that there will be tail end emission of a max 3.67%
+The protocol was designed with a max of 78 million NXS for 10 years, and after that there will be tail-end emission of a max 3.67%

 > Nexus was mined into existence similar to Bitcoin and there was no premine or ICO.